-Five years ago this month I started Australia’s first online investment advice company.
-One of the reasons I set it up was that I saw too many people getting poor investment advice.
+One of the reasons I set up Stockspot as I saw too many people getting poor investment advice.

-The types of products that are actually in the best interest of most people (low cost index funds and ETFs) don’t make it into these approved lists because they won’t pay banks for distribution.
-Despite the overwhelming evidence that clients are better off investing in low cost ETFs than expensive active funds, the banks and AMP have made every effort not to promote them because they can’t make enough money from ETFs to support their high-cost operating models.
+The types of products that are actually in the best interest of most people (low-cost index funds and ETFs) don’t make it into these approved lists because they won’t pay advice businesses for distribution or shelf space on their platforms.

 The public spotlight

-The Royal Commission public hearings started in March and have shone a more public spotlight on some of these issues: advisers giving inexcusably poor advice, the banks encouraging it, and customers losing their houses, super and in some cases families due to this appalling behaviour.
+The Royal Commission public hearings spotlighted issues like: advisers giving inexcusably poor advice, the banks encouraging it, and customers losing their houses, super and in some cases families due to this appalling behaviour.

-The problems aren’t exclusive to the banks and AMP either, other financial advice businesses like Dixon Advisory have recently garnered attention from making over $236 million in fees by advising their clients into their own property funds.
-Over the last 3 years the Dixon-advised US Masters Residential Property Fund has generated total returns of -7.6% (negative seven point six per cent) for investors.
-Clients could have just as easily purchased a lower cost and better diversified ETF such as the SPDR Dow Jones Global Real Estate Fund (ASX code: DJRE) which generated a positive return of +8.0% over the same period.
+The problems aren’t exclusive to the banks and AMP either, other financial advice businesses like Dixon Advisory also garnered attention from making over $236 million in fees by advising their clients into their own property funds.

 They can be either, but not both.

-I believe improving the quality and accessibility of financial advice in this country is dependent on 4 factors: better incentives, tougher penalties, higher education standards and technology.
+I believe improving the quality and accessibility of financial advice in this country is dependent on four factors: better incentives, tougher penalties, higher education standards and technology.

-To be called a financial adviser you should need to show that you have no financial relationship with the products you recommend (either direct or indirect).
-Where you or an associated business receive any form of revenue from a product, you should not be allowed to label your service ‘advice’.
+To be called a financial adviser you should need to show that you have no financial relationship with the underlying financial products you recommend.
+Where you or an associated business receive any form of revenue from a fund, you should not be allowed to label your service ‘advice’.
 Only what is really is – sales.